 Can You Freeze Chicken Salad With Eggs?

 If you have a chicken salad made with hard-boiled eggs, don’t freeze it.
 While egg yolks fare pretty well in the freezer, egg whites do not.
-They get tough and rubbery when frozen, and they also release a ton of water when thawed.
+They get tough and rubbery when frozen and release a ton of water when thawed.

-If you like hard-boiled eggs in your chicken salad, freeze chicken salad without the eggs and add them in once thawed.
+If you like hard-boiled eggs in your chicken salad, freeze it without the eggs and add them once it has thawed.

 How To Freeze Chicken Salad

-While you can freeze leftover chicken salad, for optimal quality, you should freeze homemade chicken salad the day it was made and freeze store-bought chicken salad the day it was purchased.
+While you can freeze leftover chicken salad, for optimal quality, you should freeze homemade chicken salad the day it is made and store-bought chicken salad the day it is purchased.

 - Freeze in a disposable freezer bag or a reusable one like this.
-If you must, you can use an airtight container.
+If necessary, use an airtight container.

 - Remove excess air from the bag.
 Close the freezer bag.
 Then, open it just enough to insert a straw just inside the bag.
 Holding the top of the bag on each side of the straw (making sure no air escapes), gently suck as much air out of the bag as possible.
 Quickly remove the staw and seal.